 No one ever expects to die by performing a job for pay- no matter what the cause.
 It is critically important to be educated about the risks relating to hydrogen sulfide gas, and any other hazard.
 It pays to ‘blow the whistle’ when the risks appear to be too high for safe work conditions.

-The Ramos Law Firm has been advocating for injured workers in Georgia for 10 years.
+Ramos & Law has been advocating for injured workers in Georgia for 10 years.
 If you have been injured on-the-job, or have a question about a workers’ compensation claim, call us for a free consultation.